EfiPy/LoadDuetPkg/README.md

 Note:
   1. Active platform: DuetPkg/DuetPkgX64.dsc only.
 Excluding DuetPkg/DuetPkgIa32.dsc
-  2.It is used to dev./test uefi by function personal purpose.
-Aurthor did not test it widely/strickly.
+  2. It did not test it widely/strickly.